Professional wrestling holds: Three-quarter facelock

 The wrestler stands in front of the opponent while both people are facing the same direction, with some space in between the two.
 Then, the wrestler moves slightly to the left while still positioned in front of the opponent.
 The wrestler then uses the near hand to reach back and grab the opponent from behind the head, thus pulling the opponent's head above the wrestler's shoulder.
 Sometimes the free arm is placed at the top of the opponent's head.
 The move is also referred to as a "European headlock", due to its prominence in European wrestling.
-The two-handed version sees the wrestler use both hands and is sometimes referred to as a "¾ chancery", "side head chancery" and, most often, a "cravate".
+The two-handed version sees the wrestler use both hands and is sometimes referred to as a "¾ chancery", "side head chancery", "grovit" and, most often, a "cravate".
 This hold is a staple of European style wrestling and technical wrestling influenced by European wrestling.
 An inverted version of the cravate is used by Chris Hero as part of his "Hangman's Clutch" submissions in which the hand positioning is the same as a normal cravate but the facelock is connected around the face of the opponent, not from behind the opponent's head, thus pulling the opponent's head backwards rather than forwards, putting significant pressure on the neck by stretching it backwards and in other directions toward which the neck would not normally bend.
 This can also be a setup move for the 3/4 Facelock Jawbreaker, also known as the Stunner, made famous by Steve Austin.